PerfectoMobileSA/PerfectoActions/README.md

 Official documentation: https://developers.perfectomobile.com/pages/viewpage.action?pageId=50922763

-  PerfectoActions can execute device operations like clean up, reboot and get network settings in parallel across all/ specific perfecto devices and showcase their results in a fully responsive, accessibility friendly, html report which has direct access to open an available device, search for devices in the displayed html table, show case direct API results for clean & restart commands, raise a perfecto support ticket, open your perfecto cloud, navigate to perfecto documentation, full devices list information in excel format and showcases device status, model, OS versions & SIM operator graphs.
+  PerfectoActions can execute device operations like clean up, reboot and get network settings in parallel across all/ specific perfecto devices and showcase their results in a fully responsive, accessibility friendly, html report which has direct access to open an available device, showcases complete device status summary, accurate expandable graphs with click to full screen view, option to download full Get Devices List API response to excel, search for devices in the displayed html table, show case direct API results for clean & restart commands, raise a perfecto support ticket, open your perfecto cloud, navigate to perfecto documentation, full devices list information in excel format and showcases device status, model, OS versions & SIM operator graphs.

 ## Recommended system configuration: